The makings of an award-winning freelance graphic designer

 Being a freelance graphic designer has allowed me to learn about so many interesting industries and meet some very inspiring entrepreneurs.
 It has also helped me to improve my graphic and web design skillsets at a much faster pace than when I was just working with one client.

-There is no “typical” workday for me as each day brings a different challenge to tackle, but that keeps my head on its toes… and I love every second it!
+There is no “typical” workday for me as each day brings a different challenge to tackle, but that keeps my head on its toes… and I love every second of it!